jiankaiwang/cpp-builder/README.md

 * [`make`](g++): The `make` is the elementary tool and easier understanding than the others.
 Here we will demo the make tool by makefiles and use the g++ compiler as the example.
 * [`cmake`](cmake): The `cmake` is the famous making tool supporting C, C++, Java, etc. You can regard cmake as the powerful extensions for make.
 The cmake uses `CMakeLists.txt` to generate the makefile and then making the project.
 * [`bazel`](bazel): The `bazel` is designed for building multiple programming languages and multiple platforms.
 It is hosted and developed by Google, and is also applied in lots of main frameworks, like Tensorflow, and angular.js, etc.

+In the modern system, the C++ source code is frequently embedded or wrapped by the higher programming languages, like `Python`.
+The following we list several approaches of wrapping C++ by Python.

+* [`cpython`](cpython): In the first approach, we introduce how to wrap the C++ source code by the official supporting.
+* [`ctypes`](ctypes): The second approach is to wrap the C++ source code by compiling it into the shared library, and then load the library in the Python runtime.
+The `ctypes` defines lots of data types and accessing methods for interacting.